fenago/oracle19c-administration/md/Lab_11.md

-# A Guide To Oracle GRANT Statement By Practical Examples
+# A Guide To Oracle GRANT Statement

 **Summary**: In this lab, you will learn how to use the Oracle `GRANT` statement to give privileges to a specific user.

 The overview of Oracle privileges